-3.1 INTRODUCTION
+3.1 Interconnectivity

-The goal of this project is to make the process of student registration and maintenance in the university as easy as possible for the staff.
+The goal of this project is to make the Database system of Tourism Company.
 Student registration is a very time consuming process, but by using a flexible software, we can reduce this headache.
 The life of the staff can be made easy by the following features:

-- a) New student can be registered.
+- a) New information regarding clients, clients in stay time information ,Tour information, Clients tour price can be Entered.

-- b) Student details can be viewed.
+- b) Clients details can be viewed.

-- c) Student data can be deleted.
+- c) The data can be deleted.

-- d) Student data can be changed.
+- d) The data can be changed.

 - e) The system is very easy to understand.

 - f) The system is very secure.

-3.2 PROGRAM IMPLEMENTATION
+3.2 Program Implementation